arm-university/RPi-Pico-projects-for-schools/Markdown.md

 ### 2

 The file you create is stored on the internal flash memory which isn't immediately available to your computer (even if you boot up in BOOTSEL mode).
 Luckily Thonny comes with a handy tool to be able to access the file.
 If you select the **View** menu there is a **Files** option.
 When you select this you will see a files list come up on the left-hand side of your screen.
 The image shows this in Thonny.
-You can right-click the **environment.csv** file and **Download to…** your home directory (and then copy it wherever you need it).
+You can right-click the **environment.csv** file and **Download toï¿½** your home directory (and then copy it wherever you need it).

 ![022_01](/images/022_01.png)
 ___